garylirocks/quickrefs/azure.markdown

 - Resource deployed by blueprints are **locked**
   - When you un-assign a blueprint, the resource locking is removed, resources and RBAC assignments do not change
   - A subscription owner can't remove the lock, but can un-assign the blueprint if it's assigned at the subscription level

-## Azure Cloud Adoption Framework

-Cloud Adoption Framework consists of tools, documentation, and proven practices.
-It has five stages:

-1. Define your strategy
-    1. Motivation
-    1. Goals
-    1. Financial considerations
-    1. Technical considerations
-2. Make a plan.
-    1. What digital estate to migrate
-    1. Who needs to be involved
-    1. Skills readiness
-    1. A plan that brings together development, operations and business teams
-3. Ready your organization: create a landing zone
-4. Adopt the cloud: migrate and innovate
-5. Govern and manage your cloud environments.

 ## Billing